grpc/grpc-go/CONTRIBUTING.md

-# How to submit a bug report

-If you received an error message, please include it and any exceptions.

-We commonly need to know what platform you are on:
- * JDK/JRE version (i.e., ```java -version```)
- * Operating system (i.e., ```uname -a```)

 # How to contribute

-We definitely welcome patches and contributions to grpc!
-Here are some guideline and information about how to do so.
+We definitely welcome your patches and contributions to gRPC!

-## Before getting started
+If you are new to github, please start by reading [Pull Request howto](https://help.github.com/articles/about-pull-requests/)

+## Legal requirements

 In order to protect both you and ourselves, you will need to sign the [Contributor License Agreement](https://cla.developers.google.com/clas).

+## Code style

 We follow the [Google Java Style Guide](https://google-styleguide.googlecode.com/svn/trunk/javaguide.html).
 Our